An impressive talent pool

 Since it was founded almost half a century ago, Brazilian aerospace conglomerate Embraer has made a name for itself by producing commercial, executive, military and agricultural aircraft – as well as providing a range of aeronautical services.
 The company is a world leader in commercial jets, the largest defence-and-security solutions company in Brazil and the world's fifth-largest executive-jet manufacturer.

 Since 2015, the company's EMEA headquarters has been located in Amsterdam, housing Embraer's commercial, customer, corporate and organisational-support activities.
-The company now operates 972 aircraft in 50 countries throughout the area and employs a multicultural pool of workers.
+Embraer now employs over 200 people from its office in the Zuidas, and it operates 972 aircraft in 50 countries throughout the area and has a multicultural pool of workers.
 “We have employees from 30 different nationalities in the region.
 We are just like the United Nations, a microcosm of the world,” said Julian Ferrarese, the company's EMA human resources manager, in an interview with the NFIA.

 Amsterdam's diverse, international workers have undoubtedly helped the running of the organisation.
 “Diversity encourages the exchange of experiences and the questioning of points of view,” said Pedro Paiva, an executive manager at the company.